 Full members shall have the privilege of voting and holding office.
-Chief administrative officers (CAO), assistant managers, and senior level staff members may qualify for full voting membership based upon the following criteria.
+Chief administrative officers (CAO), assistant CAOs, and senior level staff members may qualify for full voting membership based upon the following criteria.
 A CAO qualifies for full voting membership if the individual:

 - Occupies a position that is appointed by an elected representative or representatives and is directly responsible to an elected representative and/or representatives;

 - Has significant responsibility in the development and analysis of public policy alternatives and in the implementation of policy once adopted;

 - Has major responsibility for the preparation and administration of the operating and capital improvements budget;

 - Exercises significant influence appointing key management personnel (especially administrative and financial staff) of the local government;

 - Is recognized within the local government organization as the principal general management professional and have a continuing direct relationship with the operating department heads on the implementation and administration of the programs; and

 - Is appointed to the position based on education, experience and on qualifications to perform the duties and responsibilities of the position as defined by ICMA's Practices for Effective Local Government Management.

 - Agrees to uphold adopted Code of Ethics with Guidelines for Professional Conduct.

 An assistant CAO or senior-level staff member is eligible for full voting membership if the individual: